 My best friend lives in San Francisco, and when he has business in Los Angeles, he stays with me.
 We were last a couple nine years ago.
 People don’t understand our relationship.
 Why don’t you just get back together, they say.
 We don’t need to; it’s that simple.
-We cherish what we have: All the good and none of the bad — there’s love, mutual guidance and laughter, but no expectation, disappointment, or encroachment.
+We cherish what we have: all the good and none of the bad — there’s love, mutual guidance and laughter, but no expectation, disappointment, or encroachment.
 Since neither of us is brain-damaged, we’re not giving that up.
-The only difference between a best friend and a boyfriend is, you don’t have sex with your best friend.
+In this case, the only difference between a best friend and a boyfriend is, you don’t have sex with your best friend.

-While we were a couple, Freezer worked from home and was deeply engrossed by it.
-But in the five years that we lived together, not once did he fail to get up from his office chair each time I left and came, to walk to the door and look me in the eye for a proper goodbye or hello.
+While we were a couple, Freezer worked from home and was deeply engrossed in his job.
+But during the five years we lived together, not once did he fail to get up from his office chair any time I went out or came back, to walk to the door and look me in the eye for a proper goodbye or greeting.
 It’s strange, the actions that affect us.
 For me, this bit of consistency in etiquette spoke volumes about his character, because it was unplanned and instinctive.

 Freezer and I road-tripped all over Costa Rica, the Highway 1 from California to the tip of Oregon, and the Amalfi coast in Italy.
 It’s always oceans with us, the vast beauty of possibility and lands beyond.

 Freezer is the only man to date who can get me to stop feeling sorry for myself.

 “Don’t be such a sissy,” he says with a dimple and twinkle, and I can’t help but laugh at the gall.
 And then he’ll flop his big arm around me and pull me to him like I’m tiny and in need of toughening.
 He’ll tell me he believes in me and remind me how well I do — in life — any time I apply myself.